Kon Honar Crorepati: Seasons

 The award prize in Season 1 was Rs.
 1 crore.
 In Season 2, the award prize was increased to Rs.
 2 crores.
 Season 3 was hosted by Swapnil Joshi.
-The show started in May 2013 on ETV Marathi channel at 9 to 10.30 pm from Monday to Wednesday.
+The show started in 6 May 2013 on ETV Marathi.

 The 4th and 5th season aired on Sony Marathi.
 The 4th season was hosted by Director Nagraj Manjule.
-Season 1, 2 and 5 were hosted by Sachin Khedekar.
+Seasons 1, 2 and 5 were hosted by Sachin Khedekar.